Morwenn/cpp-sort/docs/Sorter-facade.md

     mstd::sentinel_for<Iterator> Sentinel,
     typename Projection
 >
-auto operator()(Iterator first, Sentinel last, std::less<>, Projection projection) const
+auto operator()(this auto&& self, Iterator first, Sentinel last,
+                std::less<>, Projection projection)
     -> /* implementation-defined */;
 ```

 Special overloads using [`std::ranges::less`][std-ranges-less] as a vocabulary are also available, with a behaviour similar to that of the `std::less<>` ones above.

 While it does not appear in this documentation, `sorter_facade` actually relies on an extensive amount of SFINAE tricks to ensure that only the `operator()` overloads that are needed and viable are generated.
 For example, the magic `std::less<>` overloads won't be generated if the wrapped *sorter implementation* already accepts a comparison function.
+This magic unfortunately often makes it really difficult to read error messages.

   [issue-185]: https://github.com/Morwenn/cpp-sort/issues/185